This field is required.

-There are substantial grounds to claim that the most significant archaeological discovery of the 21st century is the Göbeklitepe (Potbelly Hill).
+There are substantial grounds to claim that the most significant archaeological discovery of the 21st century is the Göbeklitepe.
 First of all, it dates back to 12 thousand years ago.
-In other words, it's 4 thousand years older than the pyramids and 7 thousand years older than the Stonehenge.
+In other words, it’s approximately 8 thousand years older than the pyramids and 7 thousand years older than the Stonehenge.
 Furthermore, it is even older than the human transition to settled life.
-Therefore, contrary to the widely held view, it proves existence of religious beliefs prior to the establishment of the first cities.
+Therefore, contrary to the widely held view, it proves the existence of religious beliefs prior to the establishment of the first cities.

-Findings of researchers at Göbeklitepe shows that a religious class existed even at such early ages, division of society into social classes took place well before the widely assumed dates and perhaps the first agricultural activity may have been conducted in the region.
-As a result, all this new information has been added to the collective knowledge of the humanity and into the history books.
-On the merits of its contribution to the human history, Göbeklitepe was inscribed to the UNESCO Tentative List of World Heritage as the "birth place of civilisation".
+Findings of researchers at Göbeklitepe shows that a religious class existed even at such early ages, division of society into social classes took place well before the widely assumed dates, and perhaps the first agricultural activity may have been conducted in the region.
+The site is also remarkable with the first patriarchal thought, the first terrazzo flooring and the first statues and reliefs of the Neolithic Age.
+As a result, all this new information has been added to the collective knowledge of humanity and into the history books.
+On the merits of its contribution to human history, Göbeklitepe was inscribed to the UNESCO World Heritage List in 2018.

 Since unearthing the monumental structures, Göbeklitepe attracted attention of the world, and many articles about it were published and many documentaries were produced.
 The BBC broadcast a documentary and The Guardian published an article, yet the most striking comments were published by German weekly Der Spiegel.
 The journal had a sensational suggestion: the Göbeklitepe was the place where Adam and Eve settled after being banished from the Garden of Eden.
 The journal based its suggestion on the coincidence that the land surrounding the Göbeklitepe is proven to be the place where wheat was cultivated for the first time, and the Bible says that Adam was the first to cultivate the wheat after he was banished.